Procopius (usurper): Into enemy territory

 Becoming aware of discontent caused by the policies of Valens's praetorian prefect and father-in-law, Petronius, Procopius decided to declare himself Emperor.
-He bribed two legions which were then resting at Constantinople to support his efforts, and took control of the imperial city.
-Shortly after this he proclaimed himself Emperor on 28 September 365, and quickly took control of the provinces of Thrace, and later Bithynia.
-Procopius promoted himself as an educated philosopher, well versed in the Greek language of the Eastern Empire, and highlighted Valens's weakness in this area, to gain the support of the Hellenized Eastern aristocrats.
-He also emphasized his link to the Constantinian dynasty by appearing in public with Constantius II’s widow Faustina and their daughter Constantia, an act which Ammianus considered to have earned him greater support.
+He bribed two legions, which were then resting at Constantinople, to support his efforts and took control of the imperial city.
+Shortly after this, he proclaimed himself Emperor on 28 September 365 and quickly took control of the provinces of Thrace and later Bithynia.
+Procopius promoted himself as an educated philosopher, well versed in the Greek language of the Eastern Empire, and highlighted Valens's weakness in this area to gain the support of the Hellenized Eastern aristocrats.
+He also emphasized his link to the Constantinian dynasty by appearing in public with Constantius II's widow, Faustina, and their daughter, Constantia, an act that Ammianus considered to have earned him greater support.

 Though Valens initially despaired of subduing the rebellion, and was inclined to come to terms with the usurper, he quickly rallied, guided by the counsels of Salutius and Arintheus, and the superior ability of his generals prevailed in two battles at Thyatira and Nacolia where Procopius's forces were defeated.
 He fled the battlefield, and was for a while a fugitive in the wilds of Phrygia, but was soon betrayed to Valens due to the treachery of his two generals Agilonius and Gomoarius, he was captured.
 Valens had his rival executed on 27 May 366 through beheading.
 His head was then sent to Valens's elder brother and co-emperor Valentinian I.